avantec-iot/avantec-thingsboard/docs/device/ta652fc-w/ta652fc-w-specification.rst

 * Temperature display in °C or °F
 * Temperature measurable range : 0 - 50 °C
 * 2-pipe system
-* Manual changeover or Autochangeover can be selected
+* Manual changeover or Auto changeover can be selected
 * Selection of Heat/Cool
-* 7days/5+1+1days,1day program, no program.
+* 7days/5+1+1days, 1day program, no program.
 * EEPROM stores all settings
 * Adjustable control span